pocketchange/pocketchange-ios-sdk/README.md

 Visually, notifications function similarly to UIAlertViews.
 To aid in determining which tasks to pause upon showing a notification, you can conceive of the notification as an alert.

 Unlike alerts, notifications integrate with iOS 6 state saving.
 If the system restores your application from a saved state, the SDK will automatically restore any previously visible notification, and will eventually post a `PocketChangeNotificationWasDismissedNotification` when the user closes the notification. **When restoring a notification from a saved state, the SDK does not post a `PocketChangeNotificationWasShownNotification`**, as it posted one during the previous application cycle.
-Therefore, **if your application supports state restoration, you must account for any currently visible notification when restoring your user interface.** As your application's interface must already be stateful to participate in state restoration, this SDK behavior should not impose much, if any, additional burden.
+Therefore, **if your application supports state restoration, you must account for any currently visible notification when restoring your user interface.** As your application's interface must already serialize and restore its state to participate in state restoration, this SDK behavior should not impose much, if any, additional burden.

 If your account representative has enabled event-based rewards for your application, to grant a reward in response to an event, call:
 ```objective-c